auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Most of the code in the service is very similar to the application, up to the point where the Auth0 middleware is inserted.
 After that is registered the endpoints that follow all require an access token.
-Find the endpoint for the landing page, *app.get('/'...*
+Find the endpoint registration for the landing page that starts with *app.get('/'...*.
-After that call to *app.get* register the Auth0 middleware to require the access token by inserting this code:
+After the endpoint registration (the end of the function call) register the Auth0 middleware to require the access token by inserting this code:

     ```js